Ephesus Turkey – Famous Ancient City Ruins & Library of Celsus

 Ephesus is today one of Christianity’s great places of pilgrimage.
 It is believed that the Virgin Mary has come to Ephesus together with the Apostle John after Jesus’s death.

-The House of the Virgin Mary a bit outside Ephesus (in the vicinity of Selçuk) still exists and can be visited.
-This is supposed to be the place the Virgin Mary was taken to by St John and where she lived during her last years.
+The House of the Virgin Mary, a little outside Ephesus (in the vicinity of Selçuk), still exists and can be visited.
+That is supposed to be the place the Virgin Mary was taken to by St John and where she lived during her last years.
 It is today an important pilgrimage site – and several popes, including Paul VI, John Paul II, and Benedict XVI, have visited the House of the Virgin Mary.

 Also, the famous ruins of the Basilica of St John in Selçuk can be visited.